-According to a new report by the Carbon Trust, over three-quarters of global business leaders recognise the bottom line risks from the direct impacts of climate change, but many businesses fail to have a clear vision on how to adapt considering sustainability changes.
+According to a report by the Carbon Trust, over three-quarters of global business leaders recognise the bottom line risks from the direct impacts of climate change.
+However many businesses fail to have a clear vision.
+A vision on how to adapt considering sustainability changes.

 Titans or Titanics?
 Understanding the business response to climate change and resource scarcity seeks to understand and explain how large businesses are responding to climate change and resource scarcity today, incorporating insights from qualitative interviews with industry experts, alongside independent market research into the views of global corporate leaders.
 It also details the Carbon Trust’s practical framework for assessing and quantifying the long term opportunity and risks related to climate change and resource scarcity.

-The paper argues that businesses are “living in two realities”, recognising and accepting the risks and opportunities of an environmentally sustainable future but continuing to focus on the short-term.
-While the businesses involved in the research believe change will continue, most have no clear vision of how they will transition.
+The paper argues that businesses are “living in two realities”.
+Some recognizing and accepting the risks.
+Also and opportunities of an environmentally sustainable future.
+However more import work still continuing to focus on the short-term.
+While the businesses involved in the research believe change will continue.
+Yet most have no clear vision of how they will transition.